School-of-Solana/program-BaherSalama/PROJECT_DESCRIPTION.md

 - Test 2: deleteing a blog gets deleted

 **Unhappy Path Tests:**
-- Test 1: adding a blog with a bigger than 100bytes should fail
+- Test 1: adding a blog title with a bigger than 100bytes should fail

 ### Running Tests
 ```bash